Woman smiling and looking ahead while walking down a brick path along the water

 Not Actual Size

-You can take TREMFYA® by using either the One-Press patient-controlled self-injector or a prefilled syringe.
+You can take TREMFYA® by using the prefilled syringe, One-Press injector, or prefilled pen.

 TREMFYA® is a single-dose 100 mg injection taken under the skin at weeks 0 and 4, and then every 8 weeks.
 That’s only 6 doses per year after 2 starter doses.